-For nearly a decade, we and our partners have been working closely with a diverse set of colleges and universities seeking to transform themselves to dramatically improve outcomes for today’s students – especially low-income and first-generation students, students of color, and working adults.
+For more than a decade, we and our partners have been working closely with a diverse set of colleges and universities seeking to make changes that will help many more students – especially low-income and first-generation students, students of color, and working adults – achieve their educational goals.

-Initiatives such as Completion by Design and the Frontier Set have taught us a lot about what transformation means, that it can happen, and how it happens.
-One of the most important lessons is the need for partners that can connect campuses with each other and with experts and resources, and can help guide institutions through adopting and adapting, implementing, evaluating, and sustaining changes in policy and practice.
+Initiatives such as Completion by Design and the Frontier Set have taught us a lot about what institutional transformation means, and that it is possible but not easy.
+One of the most important lessons is the need for partners that can connect campuses with each other and with experts and resources, and that can help guide institutions through adopting, implementing, evaluating, and sustaining changes in policy and practice.

-- Building connections across colleges and universities and other supporting organizations to accelerate and streamline learning and sharing of promising practices.
+- Build connections among colleges and universities and supporting organizations to promote timely and efficient exchange of best practices and lessons learned.

 In the first phase of the work (2020-2021), the intermediaries will build their capability to support colleges and universities interested in student-centered transformation.
 This includes learning and applying data and assessment tools for colleges and universities, evaluating current capacity to support transformation efforts and identifying areas for improvement, and developing strategic plans for working with institutions and partner organizations.
 The longer-term goal is for intermediaries to be collectively engaged with at least 300 colleges and universities over the next several years in different but complementary ways.